Vytautas Magnus University: Establishment of University

-Interwar period
+World War II

 In 1940, Vytautas Magnus University contributed to the reestablishment of Vilnius University.
 In the winter, the faculties of Humanities and Law were transferred to Vilnius whilst the Faculty of Mathematics and Sciences was moved in the summer.
-The occupation of Lithuania by the Soviet Union forced the university to be named the University of Kaunas in summer 1940.
+The occupation of Lithuania by the Soviet Union forced the university to be named the University of Kaunas in the summer of 1940.
 At the beginning of 1941, university professors took an active role in establishing the Lithuanian Academy of Sciences.

-The controversial Lithuanian Provisional Government restored the name of Vytautas Magnus to the university after the Nazi invasion of the Soviet Union in summer 1941.
-The German occupation government closed the university in March 1943, after some Lithuanians refused to form an SS battalion.
+The Lithuanian Provisional Government restored the name of Vytautas Magnus to the university after the Nazi invasion of the Soviet Union in the summer of 1941.
+The German occupation government closed the university in March 1943, after Lithuanians refused to form an SS battalion.

-The university was reopened by the Soviet authorities of Lithuania in fall 1944.
+The university was reopened by the Soviet authorities of Lithuania in autumn 1944.
 Four faculties of History-Philology, Medicine, Construction, and Technology were established.
-The transfer of the Faculty of Philosophy to Vilnius was the reason why the University of Kaunas was closed in fall 1949.
+The transfer of the Faculty of Philosophy to Vilnius was the reason why the University of Kaunas was closed in the fall of 1949.
 The university was restructured into Kaunas Polytechnic Institute and the Kaunas Medical Institute on October 31, 1950.